 A vanguard when it comes to security.
 Modern working methods.
 A great team.

 What do you do to keep busy when you're not at Virtual Forge?

-When I'm not fixing things in and around my house (and there's lots to do!), playing with my children, talking to my wife, crafting with leather, or installing video games, I wear gothic metal plates (knight's armor) and spend my time on castles and camps.
+When I'm not fixing things in and around my house (and there's lots to do!), playing with my kids, crafting things made of leather, or installing video games, I wear gothic metal plates (full knight's armor) and spend my time in castles and medieval conventions.
 There just aren't enough hours in a day!!!